 Ukraine achieves the highest individual payoff (9) if it continues to fight while Russia surrenders (AB).
 The opposite is true for Russia (BA).
 In both cases however, one wins only if the other suffers a complete defeat (1).
 In reality, these two cases (AB and BA) represent the achievement of the maximum goals declared by the two parties.
 For Ukraine, this is the expulsion of Russian troops from its entire territory (AB) and for Russia, it is the occupation of all of Ukraine (BA).
 In our opinion, neither of these maximum goals seems feasible, at least not in the near future.
 For one, regardless of what international law says, Russia is likely not willing to give up Crimea.
 In addition to its higher strategic importance, Crimea has been more strongly integrated into the Russian Federation than, for instance, the Donbass.
-And at the same time, we believe that Ukraine cannot rely on endless, unconditional support of the West in establishing the pre-2014 borders as Russia's nuclear arsenal ultimately prevents the Western supply of heavy weaponry needed for this purpose.2 For the other, Russia lacks the military, political and fight surrender negotiate fight 5 5 [Nash 1] (AA) [Pareto inferior] 9 1 (AB) 7 4 (AC) Ukraine surrender 1 9 (BA) 3 3 (BB) 2 6 (BC) negotiate 4 7 (CA) 6 2 (CB) 8 8 [Nash 2] (CC) [Pareto]
+And at the same time, we believe that Ukraine cannot rely on endless, unconditional support of the West in fight surrender negotiate fight 555 [Nash 1] (AA) [Pareto inferior] 9 1 (AB) 7 4 (AC) Ukraine surrender 1 9 (BA) 3 3 (BB) 2 6 (BC) negotiate 4 7 (CA) 6 2 (CB) 8 8 [Nash 2] (CC) [Pareto]